Password

 Note

 Good passwords should therefore be a middle ground between strings that cannot be guessed and strings that can be remembered.
-A keyboard hack is.
+A keyboard hack is an alternative to this method.

 Password Generator